-The Sub-Fund uses amongst others fundamental and behavioural analysis resulting in dynamic asset allocations over time.
-The Sub-Fund positioning can therefore materially deviate from the Index.
+The Sub-Fund uses amongst others fundamental and behavioral analysis resulting in dynamic asset allocations over time.
+The Sub- Fund positioning can therefore materially deviate from the Index.

-The Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions", Section A "Eligible investments".
+The Sub-Fund may invest in transferable securities (including warrants on transferable securities up to a maximum of 10% of the Sub-Fund's net assets), money market instruments, units of UCITS and other UCIs and deposits, as described in the prospectus, Part III, Chapter III "Investment Restrictions", Section a "Eligible investments".
+Investments in asset-backed securities will however be limited to 20%.
+The Sub-Fund may hold bank deposits at sight, such as cash held in current accounts with a bank accessible at any time.
+Such holdings may not exceed 20% of the Sub-Fund's net assets under normal market conditions.
+Cash equivalents such as deposits, Money Market Instruments and money market funds may be used for cash management purposes and in case of unfavourable market conditions.